TexasEscapes.com

 Right - A Spanish American War participant in Houston's Glenwood Cemetery is marked "killed in action near Angeles P.I." with the date of death inscribed as 1899.

-Spanish-American War Related Stories:
+Spanish-American War Related Articles:

 • Spanish American War Fortifications -